M4dNation/gpm/README.md

     config

 Use the **init** command if you want to create a new git repository.
 You just need to confirm with the "yes" answer to create your repository.
 If everything runs well, a green confirmation should appear.
-If your folder is already a git repository, a read alert should inform you about it.
+If your folder is already a git repository, a red alert should inform you about it.

 The **init** command should be the first to be called when you start a project, considering than any other command aren't going to be functional until your folder isn't a git repository.
-Beside, even if all command will be available after **init** is called, you should call **config** just after your **init** call and make the configuration, avoiding many errors when git will be call.
+Beside, even if all commands will be available after **init** is called, you should call **config** just after your **init** call and make the configuration, avoiding many errors when git will be called.

-Just answer **config** when the script ask you what you want to do to configure your git repository.
+Just answer **config** when the script asks you what you want to do to configure your git repository.
-You will be asked to give your author name and your email to authenticate you in your git call (such as commit for example).
+You will be asked to give your **author name** and your **email** to authenticate you in your git calling (such as commit for example).
 You will also be asked if you want to make this configuration either :

 - A global configuration